DevExpress/dotnet-eud/interface-elements-for-web/articles/menu/responsive-layout/responsive-layout.md

 ---
 # Responsive Layout

-The menu can operate in the following modes when the browser window's width changes:
+The menu can operate in the following ways when the browser window's width changes:
 * The menu automatically resizes or hides its items in the popup menu hidden under the ellipse button.
 Click the ellipsis button to show the hidden items.

 ![Adaptivity_HideShowButtons](../../../images/menu-responsive-layout-ellipsis.png)